Mat0u5/LifeSeries/docs/changelogs/latest.md

 ----------

-Full compatibility with the Flashback mod .
+Full compatibility with the Flashback mod.

 ----------